 Fit and Comfort

-The Sultan have quite a large housing but luckily this has been paired with a good length nozzle and smooth inner edges, once you find the right size tips for your canals they fit securely and neatly in your ears.
+We review the new Noble Audio Sultan, they have quite a large housing but luckily this has been paired with a good length nozzle and smooth inner edges, once you find the right size tips for your canals they fit securely and neatly in your ears.
 They don’t stick out far or look too ridiculous which is a bonus in my eyes, and I found the fit to be excellent for everyday use.

 Comfort is good, the cable is a little on the heavier/chunky side but other than that the actual housings don’t seem to cause any comfort issues and they can easily be worn for long listening sessions without issue.
 Whilst I mentioned about the cable being on the heavier/chunky side, it is quite soft and flexible which helps in terms of comfort.

 Whilst the Sultan have high sensitivity and low impedance, due to their combination of 3 driver technologies and their incredibly clean sound they should be paired with the correct source equipment.
 A high-end DAP is the perfect partner, however the JDS Labs Element II does work very well for a desktop setup should you be listening to these at home.

 The Sultan uses 7 drivers in total, 1 x 10mm dynamic, 4 x balanced armatures and 2 x electrostatic ultra high frequency drivers, all encased in a CNC machined housing.
 The low-end dynamic driver provides bass depth and punch whilst Knowles BA drivers offer up a clean midrange and the electrostatic ultra high frequency drivers offer up a crystal clear yet non fatiguing treble region.
 They are paired with an 8-core OCC copper cable, this helps bring out the most of these earphones.